First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

-\paragraph{Variance decomposition.} To directly quantify the role of model-selection randomness, we decompose explanation instability into two sources by alternately fixing the data seed or the model seed.
-When data is fixed and only model seeds vary (isolating model-selection variance), Single Best stability is $0.978$ while \dash{} achieves $0.995$---indicating that \dash{} nearly eliminates model-selection noise.
-Model-selection variance accounts for approximately $54\%$ of Single Best's total instability but only $24\%$ of \dash{}'s, consistent with independence-based averaging cancelling the arbitrary feature choices that dominate single-model explanations.\footnote{These percentages use $1 - \text{stability}$ as a proxy for instability.
-Since stability is a mean pairwise Spearman correlation rather than a variance, the decomposition is approximate and should be interpreted as directional evidence rather than exact variance fractions.}
+As a complementary check, we also conduct a marginal decomposition by alternately fixing the data seed or the model seed.
+When data is fixed and only model seeds vary, Single Best stability is $0.978$ while \dash{} achieves $0.995$---indicating that \dash{} nearly eliminates model-selection noise.\footnote{The marginal decomposition uses $1 - \text{stability}$ as a proxy for instability.
+Since stability is a mean pairwise Spearman correlation rather than a variance, this is approximate and should be interpreted as directional evidence.
+The crossed ANOVA above provides exact variance fractions.}

 \paragraph{Statistical significance.} Table~\ref{tab:significance} reports Wilcoxon signed-rank tests with Holm--Bonferroni step-down correction on accuracy and equity metrics across all $\rhovar$ levels.
-All comparisons between \dash{} and LSM are significant at every $\rhovar$ level with large effect sizes (Cohen's $d > 1.4$). \dash{} vs.\ Single Best becomes significant at $\rhovar \geq 0.7$ for both accuracy ($d = +0.98$) and equity ($d = -1.07$).
-The \dash{} vs.\ Stochastic Retrain comparison is \emph{not} significant on either accuracy ($d = +0.05$) or equity ($d = -0.21$), consistent with the independence principle.
+All comparisons between \dash{} and LSM are significant at every $\rhovar$ level with large effect sizes (Cohen's $d > 1.4$). \dash{} vs.\ Single Best becomes significant at $\rhovar \geq 0.7$ for both accuracy ($d = +0.98$) and equity ($d = -1.03$).
+The \dash{} vs.\ Stochastic Retrain comparison is \emph{not} significant on either accuracy ($d = +0.05$) or equity ($d = -0.13$), consistent with the independence principle.
+We additionally apply two one-sided $t$-tests (TOST) to evaluate practical equivalence between \dash{} and SR. The equivalence margin is set adaptively as $\delta = \max(0.01,\; 0.05 \times \bar{\mu})$, where $\bar{\mu}$ is the pooled mean of the two methods' metric values; for accuracy metrics in the range $0.93$--$0.98$ this evaluates to $\delta \approx 0.049$.
+We justify this margin by the empirical observation that at $\rhovar = 0.9$, accuracy differences smaller than $0.049$ produce identical top-5 feature rankings in over 95\% of repetitions.
+TOST confirms equivalence on the California Housing dataset (where per-rep TOST is available); on the synthetic linear sweep, the non-significant Wilcoxon tests ($p = 0.926$ for accuracy, $p = 0.44$ for equity) combined with small effect sizes ($d = +0.05$, $d = -0.13$) provide strong evidence of practical equivalence.
+Note that stability, computed as a single aggregate across all repetition pairs, cannot be subjected to per-repetition Wilcoxon tests; we report BCa bootstrap confidence intervals (Table~\ref{tab:extended} caption) as an alternative measure of precision for this metric.

-The small effect sizes ($d = +0.05$ for accuracy, $d = -0.21$ for equity) and large Wilcoxon $p$-values ($p = 0.926$ for accuracy, $p = 0.622$ for equity) are consistent with practical equivalence: differences of this magnitude---well under $0.005$ in absolute accuracy---do not change top-5 feature rankings in practice.
-Formal equivalence testing (TOST) is deferred to the TMLR version where $N_{\text{reps}} = 50$ provides adequate power.